safwanalkaraki-ship-it/kiddovogue/README.md

-# KiddoVogue
+# KiddoVogue Storefront

-A dropshipping storefront for children's clothing built with Next.js.
+Deployed with Next.js on Vercel.